PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 ```
 PgSqlViewCreatorHelper.exe
   /I:InputFilePath
-  /M:MapFilePath
+  /Map:MapFilePath
+  [/Map2:SecondaryMapFilePath]
+  [/Schema:DefaultSchemaName]
+  [/ParamFile:ParamFileName.conf] [/CreateParamFile]
 ```

 The input file should be a SQL text file with CREATE VIEW statements

-The Map file is a tab-delimited text file with five columns, for example:
+The `/Map` file is is a tab-delimited text file with five columns, for example:

 | SourceTable | SourceName  | Schema      | NewTable    | NewName     |
 |-------------|-------------|-------------|-------------|-------------|